 For example, a receiver could send its audio/video capabilities parameters to the sender through the capability negotiation.
 The sender would coordinate and send media streams to the receiver according to the receiver's capabilities.

-This Recommendation provides details of telepresence endpoint characteristics and how these relate to telepresence in [ITU-T H.323] systems.
+This Recommendation provides details of telepresence endpoint characteristics and how these relate to telepresence in [ITU-T H.323] systems in terms of a number of parameters.
+Collectively, these parameters and their associated values can be expected to provide a high level of QoS/QoE.

-{Editor’s note: Per TD-53/WP1, the scope of H.TPS-AV needs to be reviewed to ensure QoS is included.}

 End proposed change

 References